logista/btsite/README.md

 ## btsite2015
 this year's website rewrite (based on Jekyll/Minimal Mistakes)

-This is my personal/professional website.
+This is the repository for my personal/professional website.
+I am a [photographer](http://barbaratozier.com) and student.